Fire Damage

 Common mistakes to avoid when filing a fire damage claim:

-- Reentering the home before it’s safe: Entering the property before it's been inspected and cleared by authorities can put your health and safety at risk—and may even complicate your claim.
+• Reentering the home before it’s safe: Entering the property before it's been inspected and cleared by authorities can put your health and safety at risk—and may even complicate your claim.

-- Delaying contact with your insurance company: Waiting too long to notify your insurer can lead to delays in processing or even denial of your claim.
+• Delaying contact with your insurance company: Waiting too long to notify your insurer can lead to delays in processing or even denial of your claim.

-- Attempting DIY cleanup: Fire damage restoration requires specialized tools and knowledge.
+• Attempting DIY cleanup: Fire damage restoration requires specialized tools and knowledge.
 Trying to clean smoke or fire damage yourself can worsen the problem and pose serious health risks.

-- Ignoring water damage: Failing to address water used during firefighting efforts can lead to mold growth and structural issues, which may not be covered if not reported promptly.
+• Ignoring water damage: Failing to address water used during firefighting efforts can lead to mold growth and structural issues, which may not be covered if not reported promptly.

 How Can a Louisiana Fire Damage Claim Attorney Help with Your Fire Claim?

 If you feel as though your insurance company is giving you the run around following a fire in your home, it could be time to speak to a knowledgeable Louisiana fire damage claim attorney from Gulf Coast Insurance Attorneys.
-Insurance companies often wrongfully deny or underpay claims, and in some cases, a delayed insurance payout can benefit from having an attorney by your side.
+Attorney Peter Diiorio can help you navigate the complex fire damage insurance claim process.

 Our legal team can compile all relevant evidence, explain your legal rights under your policy, and comprehensively calculate your actual losses.
 Insurance adjusters work on behalf of the insurance company—having an attorney step in to fight for you and your interests can take much of the pressure off your shoulders at a time when you have a million things to think about and deal with.